Sitting Still

-"Sitting Still" is a song by American rock band R.E.M. that was issued on their first single in 1981 and on their 1983 debut album Murmur.
+"Sitting Still" is a song by the American rock band R.E.M.
+It was originally released as the B-side to the band's debut single "Radio Free Europe" on July 8, 1981.
+It later appeared as the eighth track on the band's 1983 debut album Murmur.

 Writing and recording

 "Sitting Still" was one of the first songs written by R.E.M., in late 1980, along with "Radio Free Europe" and "Shaking Through."
 Hib-Tone founder Jonny Hibbert agreed to release "Radio Free Europe" and "Sitting Still" as a single on his label in exchange for the publishing rights.
-The song was initially recorded on April 15, 1981 and some of Michael Stipe's vocals were re-recorded in May.
+The song was initially recorded on April 15, 1981, and some of Michael Stipe's vocals were re-recorded in May.
 The single was released on July 8, 1981.
 The band was able to reacquire the publishing rights in order to issue the two songs on Murmur in 1983.
-Unlike "Radio Free Europe," which was re-recorded, the version of "Sitting Still" on Murmur is from the same recording made in producer Mitch Easter's garage as the Hib-Tone single.
+Unlike "Radio Free Europe," which was re-recorded, the version of "Sitting Still" on Murmur is from the same recording made at producer Mitch Easter's Drive-In Studio as the Hib-Tone single.
 However, some changes were made to the Murmur version, such as slowing down the tape.
 Also, some out of tune backing vocals were fixed and Mike Mills re-recorded his bass part.